CaroHaensch/CTIS/README.md

 The University of Maryland Social Data Science Center Global COVID-19 Trends and Impact Survey, in partnership with Facebook, is available in 56 languages.
 A representative sample of Facebook users is invited on a daily basis to report on topics including, for example, symptoms, social distancing behavior, vaccine acceptance, mental health issues, and financial constraints.
 Facebook provides weights to reduce nonresponse and coverage bias.

-Data for the United States is not included in the Global COVID-19 Trends and Impact Survey but is available at covidcast.cmu.edu.
+Data for the United States is not included in the Global COVID-19 Trends and Impact Survey but is available at https://delphi.cmu.edu/covidcast/.

 ## Open Data and Microdata API